ckeditor/ckeditor4/README.md

 ### Samples

-The `samples/` folder contains a good set of examples that can be used to test your installation as well as being a precious resource for learning some aspects of the CKEditor JavaScript API and its integration on web pages.
+The `samples/` folder contains a good set of examples that can be used to test your installation.
+It can also be a precious resource for learning some aspects of the CKEditor JavaScript API and its integration on web pages.

 ### Code Structure